Gauging tensor networks with belief propagation: Simple update

 \begin{appendices}

-\section{Simple Update}
+\section{Simple update}

-Here we detail the simple update procedure for applying a two-site gate $O_{v,w}$ to a TNS \cite{Jiang2008, Shi2009, Corboz2010, Jahromi2019}.
-The original TNS is taken to be in the Vidal form.
-The most direct implementation of simple update involves the steps shown in Fig. \ref{fig:SimpleUpdate}.
-Methods --- such as the `reduced tensor' method \cite{Corboz2010, Wang2011, Li2012, Lubasch2014a, Phien2015a} --- have, however, been developed to improve the efficiency of this procedure by using orthogonal decompositions like the QR decomposition to apply the gate to a reduced space.

-In this work, when applying a gate to a TNS, we utilize this more efficient version of simple update \cite{Wang2011, Li2012}.
-We depict this version of simple update diagrammatically in Fig. \ref{fig:SimpleUpdateQR}.
+Here we detail more efficient variants of the the simple update (SU) procedure --- whose most direct implementation is shown in Fig. \ref{fig:Vidal_SU_BP_FU} --- for applying a two-site gate $O_{v,w}$ to a TNS \cite{Jiang2008, Shi2009, Corboz2010, Jahromi2019}.
+The original TNS is taken to be in the Vidal form although we emphasize that the same efficiency improvements directly apply to the analogous BP variant of simple update (see Fig. \ref{fig:Vidal_SU_BP_FU}b).
+Methods --- such as the `reduced tensor' method \cite{Corboz2010, Wang2011, Li2012, Lubasch2014a, Phien2015a} --- have been developed to improve the efficiency of the SU procedure by using orthogonal decompositions like the QR decomposition to apply the gate to a reduced space.
+In this work, when applying a gate to a TNS, we utilize this more efficient version of SU \cite{Wang2011, Li2012}.
+We depict this version diagrammatically in Fig. \ref{fig:SimpleUpdateQR}.

-When performing simple update gauging, however, an identity gate is applied.
+When performing simple update gauging, an identity gate is applied.
 This means the gate in Fig. \ref{fig:SimpleUpdateQR} can be removed entirely and the physical, site indices can be moved onto the $Q$ tensors during the QR decomposition in order to improve efficiency \cite{Dziarmaga2021}.
 This is the procedure we adopt when performing edge updates in the simple update gauging procedure (which is described in the following section).
 We illustrate this in Fig. \ref{fig:SimpleUpdateGaugeStep}.

-\section{Gauging Routines Review}
+\section{Gauging routines review}